GABA-transaminase deficiency

 • Increased glycine levels disturb motor and sensory functions in the brain. |

 A defect in the glycine cleavage enzyme system (GCS) leads to markedly increased concentrations of glycine in urine, plasma, and cerebrospinal fluid.
-Although there is no evidence that the high concentration of glycine affects any nonneural functions, the high levels in the brain lead to serious neurologic problems, although the precise mechanism(s) are not known.
+Although there is no evidence that the high concentration of glycine affects any nonneural functions, the high levels in the brain lead to serious neurologic problems.

 Genetics.
-The enzyme is located on the inner mitochondrial membrane and consists of a complex of four polypeptides (P, H, T, and L proteins) encoded by four different genes.
+The glycine cleavage enzyme system is located on the inner mitochondrial membrane and consists of a complex of four polypeptides (P, H, T, and L proteins) encoded by four different genes.
 It requires the cofactors pyridoxal phosphate, tetrahydrofolate, lipoic acid, and NAD.

 Abnormalities have been found in the P, T, and H subunits in patients with nonketotic hyperglycinemia.
 The L-protein is shared by a number of other dehydrogenases, and defects in this subunit produce a different clinical and biochemical phenotype.

 The genes for the P (glycine decarboxylase, GLDC), T (aminomethyl transferase, AMT), and H (glycine cleavage system H protein, GSCH) proteins have been isolated and their genes have been cloned.
-Pathologic mutations have been reported in all three of these genes in individuals with nonketotic hyperglycinemia.
-Coughlin and colleagues compiled a comprehensive review of mutations in 578 nonketotic hyperglycinemia families, with 484 different mutations described (19).
+Variants have been reported in all three of these genes in individuals with nonketotic hyperglycinemia; however, the vast majority of cases of nonketotic hyperglycinemia are due to pathogenic variants in the GLDC and AMT genes.
+Two cases of homozygous variants in the GSCH gene have been reported in individuals with nonketotic hyperglycinemia.
+Coughlin and colleagues compiled a comprehensive review of mutations in 578 nonketotic hyperglycinemia families, with more than 400 different mutations described (18).

-There is emerging evidence that a deficiency of the glycine cleavage enzyme system can also be caused by mutations in genes other than those encoding the four functional subunits, notably genes involved in lipoic acid production.
-Lipoic acid is one of the cofactors required for GCS activity.
+Variant nonketotic hyperglycinemia is a phenotypically similar disorder that is also related to a deficiency of the glycine cleavage enzyme system; however, it is caused by pathogenic variants in genes other than those encoding the four functional subunits, notably genes involved in lipoic acid and pyridoxal phosphate production.
+Lipoic acid and pyridoxal phosphate are cofactors required for GCS activity.
 In addition, lipoic acid is also required for proper functioning of pyruvate dehydrogenase complex, branched-chain ketoacid dehydrogenase, and alpha-ketoglutarate dehydrogenase.

-Whilst the liver degrades the majority of body glycine, the glycine cleavage enzyme in the brain, has a crucial role.
-Glycine is a major synaptic neurotransmitter having mixed inhibitory and excitatory functions; it has excitatory effects as a co-agonist of NMDA receptors in the cerebral cortex, whereas it has inhibitory effects in the spinal cord and the brain stem (09).
+Whilst the liver degrades the majority of body glycine, the glycine cleavage enzyme system in the brain has a crucial role.
+Glycine is a major synaptic neurotransmitter having mixed inhibitory and excitatory functions; it has excitatory effects as a co-agonist of NMDA receptors in the cerebral cortex, whereas it has inhibitory effects in the spinal cord and the brain stem (08).
 Catabolism of glycine is essential to regulate the extracellular concentration of this neurotransmitter.

 The method of choice for antenatal diagnosis for this disorder is DNA analysis, although enzyme testing may occasionally be used.